 Hiring new employees can be a process; one that takes time and ultimately costs money for your company.
 Some days, it can feel like the perfect candidate simply doesn’t exist.
 What if there was a more effective and efficient way to hire?

 By 2019, video will account for about 78% of the world’s mobile data traffic (vidREACH).
 What if we redefined what efficient hiring looked like for recruiters?
 Ditch the downtime in looking for the perfect candidate and start experiencing results faster.
 Video screening is shifting the norm of recruiting and is inviting in personalization to a highly automated and lengthy process.
-The major benefits of video screening is that it encourages candidates to display their personality and communication skills in a tangible way that may not be accurately displayed through a document-based application.
+The major benefit of video screening is that it encourages candidates to display their personality and communication skills in a tangible way that may not be accurately displayed through a document-based application.

 What problem does video screening alleviate?

 As a hiring manager or recruiter, effective innovation in the daily process of your hiring journey can change the game for the candidates that you are able to recruit.
-Video screening increases productivity decreases time to hire and drastically saves on cost per hire.
+Video screening increases productivity decreases the time to hire and drastically saves on cost per hire.
 If each of these are pain points in your role, implementing a platform that allows for efficient video screening will change the way that you hire.

 As a candidate, one of the benefits of video screening is that it allows for personalized interaction during the application process.
 Candidates feel frustrated when they feel that they are solely defined by a paper application, but with video screening, it allows for personality and unique factors to be added into the application that wouldn’t be displayed otherwise.